-Five reasons why once is not enough, and why you really gotta visit Ban Rak Thai soon:
+Five reasons why once is not enough, and why you really should visit Ban Rak Thai soon:

 Phone: (+66)89-950-0955, (+66)89-262-1335

-3.)
-Wonderful food – Chasa Ruk Thai Restaurant is set right on the lake and serves surprisingly delicious Yunnan style Chinese food.
-We were starving after a rough day on the road and were warmly welcomed by the locals with free appetizers of crispy fried cicadas (yeah, those really loud, annoying bugs) and freshly sautéed local mushrooms.
+Chasa Ruk Thai Restaurant is set right on the lake and serves surprisingly delicious Yunnan style Chinese food.
+We were starving after a rough day on the road.
+The local people warmly welcomed us and offered free appetizers of crispy fried cicadas and freshly sautéed local mushrooms.
 The salty, crunchy bugs were a perfect snack paired with an ice-cold Chang beer!
 We ate the whole bowl of bugs, polished off the mushrooms and then attacked our entrees; fresh fish and an unusually delicious pork omelet.
 Simple food but amazing!

-4.)
-Fascinating History – One of the local men joined us for the bug appetizers and was the owner of the neighboring museum.
-When he found out we lived in Taiwan, he was excited to share the history of the village with us, a history which closely parallels Taiwan’s.
+One of the local men joined us for the bug appetizers and was the owner of the neighboring museum.
+He found out we lived in Taiwan and was excited to share the history of his village, a history which closely parallels Taiwan’s.
 We promised to return the following day to tour the museum and talk more, communicating through sign language, his limited English, and my friend’s beginner Chinese.
 But, sadly, our trip was cut short due to scooter issues.

-5.)
-Tea Heaven – Ban Rak Thai is well-known for its local tea plantations and celebrates by holding an annual Tea Tasting Festival in February.
+Ban Rak Thai is well-known for its local tea plantations and celebrates by holding an annual Tea Tasting Festival in February.
 Tea plantations dot the hillsides along the road into town.
-Our favorite hotel is set in the middle of a tea plantation and the wooden shops in the village are lined with locally grown oolong, green, and jasmine tea and offer complimentary tea tasting.
+Our favorite hotel is set in the middle of a tea plantation.
+The wooden shops in the village are lined with locally grown oolong, green, and jasmine tea and offer complimentary tea tasting.
 I’m a coffee addict but was almost persuaded to switch my addiction after a few hours in this tea heaven!

 The following morning we woke up early.
-Sitting on our patio, we soaked up the views of the sunrise over the Burma border and life in the village below, mist rising off the lake as someone took an early morning swim.
+Sitting on our patio, we soaked up views of the sunrise over the Burma border and life in the village below.
+Mist rose off the lake as someone took an early morning swim.
 Breathing deeply, sipping tea, feeling very zen!